11 Google Data Studio Alternatives For Reporting Dashboards

 Key features

-Databox is a analytics and reporting platform that pulls all of your data into one board so you easily see & share performance data.
-There's a free-forever plan that works for up to 3 data sources.
+Databox is a user-friendly analytics and reporting platform that consolidates all your data into a single board, making it effortless to view and share performance data.
+It offers a free plan that supports up to 3 data sources.

 Databox templates